bitjson/bch-zce/readme.md

 ### Technical Summary

-Zero-Confirmation Escrows are a standardized contract with which a payer can guarantee that a payment will not be invalidated by a double-spend, allowing the payment to be accepted with confidence similar to a single confirmation (as if the transaction were included in the most recently mined block).
+Zero-Confirmation Escrows are a standardized contract which guarantees that a payment will not be invalidated by a double-spend, allowing the payment to be accepted with confidence similar to a single confirmation (as if the transaction were included in the most recently mined block).

 To make a ZCE-secured payment, the payer computes the proper P2SH ZCE output for the inputs used in a transaction, allocating at least a minimum value (as required by the payee) to the output.
 In a following transaction, the payer immediately reclaims the ZCE output back to their wallet, exposing the P2SH redeem bytecode as a valid ZCE contract.
 Because ZCE-secured transactions use a modified transaction relay and mining policy, the ZCE-secured transaction can be safely accepted immediately without a delay for network monitoring.